Super Bowl LII: First half

-With the second quarter under way, the Patriots came away empty-handed on the drive, as Gostkowski missed a 26-yard field goal attempt after holder Ryan Allen mishandled the snap.
+The Patriots came away empty-handed on the second play of the second quarter, as Gostkowski missed a 26-yard field goal attempt after punter/holder Ryan Allen mishandled the snap, causing the ball to hit the left upright.
 New England's defense forced the game's only punt on the next drive.
-On the following drive, Brady completed a 23-yard pass to Brandin Cooks, but a hard hit by defender Malcolm Jenkins knocked the receiver out of the game with a concussion.
-On third down from near mid-field, the Patriots attempted a trick play that involved two handoffs and a pass downfield to Tom Brady.
-Brady was open, but dropped the throw from Amendola.
-They went for it on fourth down, and a pass intended for tight end Rob Gronkowski fell incomplete, giving the Eagles the ball on their own 35-yard line on a turnover-on-downs.
-The Eagles capitalized on a drive featuring two key completions, a 19-yard catch by Zach Ertz on third-and-7, and a 22-yard reception by Jeffery on the Patriots 21-yard line.
-On the next play, a 21-yard rumble by Blount gave the Eagles another touchdown.
-They attempted a two-point conversion, which failed, making the score 15–3.
-The Patriots quickly struck back, as Brady completed a 46-yard pass to Rex Burkhead on the first play after the kickoff.
-But the team could only gain two more yards, resulting in Gostkowski's 45-yard field goal that got the score to 15–6.
+On the next drive, Brady completed a 23-yard pass to wide receiver Brandin Cooks, but a hard hit by safety Malcolm Jenkins knocked the receiver out of the game with a concussion.
+On third down from the Philadelphia 35-yard line, the Patriots attempted a trick play that involved two handoffs and a pass downfield to Brady, who was open but dropped the throw from Amendola.
+They went for it on fourth down, and a deep pass intended for tight end Rob Gronkowski was broken up by cornerback Jalen Mills, giving the Eagles the ball on their own 35-yard line.
+They capitalized on a drive featuring two key completions, a 19-yard catch by tight end Zach Ertz on 3rd-and-7 and a 22-yard reception by Jeffery on the New England 21-yard line.
+On the next play, Blount went the distance for a 21-yard touchdown run to increase the Eagles' lead to 15–3, but a two-point conversion failed when Foles' pass to Jeffery was broken up by cornerback Eric Rowe.
+The Patriots quickly struck back, as Brady completed a 46-yard pass to running back Rex Burkhead on the first play after the kickoff.
+But the team could only gain two more yards, resulting in Gostkowski's 45-yard field goal to cut their deficit to 15–6.